Staying in shape abroad

-If your itinerary is packed for sightseeing, the only time you have to exercise may be late at night.
+If your itinerary is packed with sightseeing, chances are good that the only time you’ll have available to exercise is late at night.
 Spread a towel or a sarong on the floor for a good stretch.
-If you have a pilates band, use it to keep your muscles toned.
-And turn those mineral water bottles into weights to shape up your arms!
+If you have a Pilates band, use it to keep your muscles toned.
+And turn those mineral water bottles into weights to shape up your arms.

-When you’re out and about, it’s so easy to grab snacks from a convenience store or café, but the healthy choices may be unavailable or sold out.
-Include a trip to a convenience store to pack some dried fruits and nuts.
+When you’re out and about, it’s so easy to grab snacks from a convenience store or café, especially if the healthy choices are unavailable or sold out.
+Take a trip to a convenience store to pack some dried fruits and nuts.
 Enjoy your meals and experience the local cuisine, but reduce eating between meals.

-A little of everything is good for you
+5. A bit of everything is good for you

 Another approach is to eat smaller portions.
-For example, have two courses instead of three; ditch the dessert altogether; eat an appetiser instead of a main meal.
+Have two courses instead of three, ditch the dessert, or eat an appetiser instead of a main meal.
 Restaurant food tastes great, but the main ingredients that make it taste that way are fat and salt.
 If you were cooking the same meal at home it would probably be healthier.

-Travelling to new places gives you the opportunity to have new experiences and that’s the same for sports.
+Travelling to new places gives you the opportunity to have new experiences… and that goes for sports too.
 Whether it’s mountain walking, rock climbing, horse riding or snorkelling, find a reputable company to help you try something new in a safe environment.

 Try dividing your days into two halves.
-Each morning get up and get out.
-Choose an activity to get the blood pumping.
-Take a long walk; take the children to the beach and, rather than sitting in the sun, organise some races; hire some bikes; climb the tallest building in the city.
-Then when you get back to your hotel after lunch you can relax and enjoy a good book without feeling guilty.
+Each morning, get up and get out.
+Choose an activity that gets your blood pumping.
+Take a long walk or take the children to the beach.
+Rather than sitting in the sun, organise a race, hire bikes, or climb the tallest building in the city.
+When you get back to your hotel after lunch you can relax and enjoy a good book without feeling guilty.

-Why use a car or public transport when you can walk, and see life at your leisure?
-Of course, do check out the safety aspects before you set off.
+Why use a car or public transport when you can walk and see life at your leisure?
+But do check out the safety aspects before you set off.